KD0NKS/js-aprs-fap/README.md

 ## Goals - work in progress
 - Be lightweight
-  - Consuming world stream with Celeron 900 processor, 4GB ram, while utilizing the machine for development.
 - Parse all message types
-- Respond appropriately to all queries
-- Implement full APRS spec
 - Full code coverage with unit tests

 ## Implemented features - parse